 Culture in Denmark is influenced by both traditionally European and Scandinavian elements, with many Danes considering themselves both European and Nordic.
 Despite this, most have a strong sense of their own identity and, while 'Danishness' might be difficult to define, it affects how Danes relate to each other and to foreign visitors.

-As a result, expats may experience some culture shock in Denmark – despite the ostensible similarities between Danes, other Europeans and Americans, the particulars of Danish culture are easily misunderstood.
+As a result, expats may experience some culture shock in Denmark.
+Despite the ostensible similarities between Danes, other Europeans and Americans, the particulars and nuances of Danish culture are easily misunderstood.

 Language in Denmark

 English proficiency in Denmark is exceptionally high, and some large companies even adopt English as their company language.
 Public policy in Denmark is very much geared towards making expats feel as welcome as possible and many services are, at least in part, available in English.